-If you think the mattress has potential but isn’t quite comfortable enough yet, consider adding a mattress pad, such as DUO-V HOME Quilted Pillow Top Mattress Pad, or a mattress protector to add the desired softness or firmness to your mattress.
+If you think the mattress has potential but isn’t quite comfortable enough yet, consider adding a mattress pad or a mattress protector to add the desired softness or firmness to your mattress.

 When it comes to memory foam, the name of the game is patience.
 Many people will find that they start to adjust to their memory foam mattress at about the 30-day mark, with some people taking longer and some people taking less time to get comfortable.

 At the end of the day, each individual is different, so do not worry if you aren’t extremely pleased with your mattress within 30 days.